 What is Geothermal energy

-Geothermal energy is produced by utilising the heat from water reservoirs deep underground which have been heated by hot magma that lies close to the earth’s surface.
+Geothermal energy is produced by utilizing the heat from water reservoirs deep underground which has been heated by hot magma that lies close to the earth’s surface.

-The majority of Geothermal resources are normally found along tectonic plate boundaries where a large amount of volcanoes and earthquakes are concentrated.
+The majority of Geothermal resources are normally found along tectonic plate boundaries where a large number of volcanoes and earthquakes are concentrated.